A display of ropes in various colors and patterns, demonstrating the wide range of paracords available for survival, crafting, or decorative uses.

 Why Should You Use Paracord?

 With paracords, you can have a few feet of cord for tying or fixing something.
-The paracord projects useful for outdoor survival are belts, bracelets, knife handles, and pouches.
+Paracord projects useful for outdoor survival include belts, bracelets, knife handles, and pouches.

 Second, paracord is a multi-tool that you can also use anywhere.
 It offers convenience even for the average user.
 It is easy to weave, tie, and untie.
 Indeed, a paracord is more than just a friendship bracelet that looks good on your hand!